MangoTheCat/Modelling-Airbnb-Prices/README.md

     Number of Zipcodes: 24775

-Indeed, there are too many zipcodes.
+Indeed, there are too many postcodes.
 If I leave this feature like that, it might cause overfitting.
-What I decide to do is to regroup the zipcodes.
+What I decide to do is to regroup the postcodes.
 At the moment, they are separated as in the following example: KT1 1PE.
-I decide to only keep the first part of the zipcodes (KT1) which gives me some less precise location information.
+I decide to only keep the first part of the postcodes (e.g. KT1) which gives me some less precise location information.

 ```python